StarWarsFoundryVTT/StarWarsFFG/docs/foundry-v14.md

 - [x] Effects on actors/items apply correctly, preserve phases/priorities, display durations and expire as expected.
 - [x] Existing Playwright effect tests pass in the disposable world.
 - [x] A representative v13 backup completes core migration and persists the migrated databases; source world remains untouched.
-- [ ] The migrated world initializes in the GM client; existing sheets and subsequent edits persist correctly.
+- [x] The migrated world initializes in the GM client and an existing character sheet opens with its data and portrait.
+- [ ] Broader existing-document checks and persistence of subsequent edits pass in the migrated world.
 - [ ] Importers and supported optional module integrations are checked separately.
 - [x] A packaged archive installs and reproduces the verified behavior.